“He used to buy everyone beer” : Fans divided over Lerato Chabangu’s new look

 Minister of love

-"I actually do believe this kind of man he will come back in life to teach young players to not drink alcohol or smoke drugs and I hope again he will make it in life again once God give him another another chance to shine again he will shine again"
+"I do believe this kind of man will come back in life to teach young players to not drink alcohol or smoke drugs and I hope he will make it in life again once God give him another chance to shine again he will shine again"

 Okunola